Szxro/General__Notes/C#/advanced.md

 }
 ```

-> The greet class can use methods or attr of the class greet.
+> The greet class can use methods or attr of the class hello.

 > You can inheritance from one class but can inheritance from some interfaces.